Gum Disease Prevention – Kernersville, NC

 Protecting Your Mouth From the Start

 Gum disease in Kernersville affects millions of people in the United States, many of whom don’t even know they have it.
 While the symptoms may appear mild in the beginning (i.e. reddening of the gums, puffiness, minor bleeding when brushing or flossing), the infection can rapidly escalate, leading to periodontitis and weakening of the bone and teeth.
-Dr. Zach Walker is all-too-familiar with the signs that indicate periodontal disease and offers patients a solution to combat the problem, but long before gum disease therapy is necessary, patients can take preventive measures to keep their soft oral tissues healthy from the start.
+Dr. Zach Walker is all-too-familiar with the signs that indicate periodontal disease and offers patients a solution to combat the problem, but long before gum disease therapy is necessary, patients can take measures toward gum disease prevention in Kernersville, NC to keep their soft oral tissues healthy from the start.

 Some of the most effective ways to avoid red, inflamed, and bleeding gums include: